ivaneftimov/SitefinityRequestSpy/README.md

  - Microsoft.Web.Infrastructure.dll

 I removed the dependency to the Telerik.Sitefinity.Core NuGet package because it brings ton of other dependencies (Authentication, etc.) which are not needed for this tool.
-Instead, I referred the request DLLs directly from the NuGet package folder.
+Instead, I referred the required DLLs directly from the NuGet package folder, but without actually use NuGet packges within its code project.
 In any case, this module will work only for a Sitefinity application, so all the required DLLs will already be in the web application bin folder.